Posted on

 Extra Flavors and Substitutions

-• Turnips: If you can’t find turnips, you can swap them out with rutabaga, parsnips, or regular potatoes
+• Flatbread: If you can’t find flatbread, you can use a hamburger bun or regular toasted bread.

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing